 Dr. Ashley Podhradsky

 Dr. Ashley Podhradsky is an Associate Professor of Digital Forensics and Associate Dean of the Beacom College of Computer and Cyber Sciences at Dakota State University.
 Ashley has been an invited speaker at several events and universities including The Pennsylvania State University, Bureau of Justice Affairs, Women in CyberSecurity, InfraGard and DePaul University among others.
 Her research and work have been published and highlighted in several leading conferences, journals, radio programs, newscasts, and webisodes.
 Her research teams have received over 4.3M in competitive grants.
 In addition to her academic and professional work, she has a strong passion for increasing gender diversity in cybersecurity.
 She is the PI and Camp Director for GenCyber: Girls in CybHER Security, a program sponsored by the NSA.
 Ashley was the recipient of the EmBe 2017 “Young Woman of Achievement”, The Merrill Hunter Award for Excellence in Research, and is a New America Cybersecurity Fellow.

 Dr. Pam Rowland

 Pam Rowland is an Assistant Professor at Dakota State University in Cyber Security, Director of the CybHER MadLabs, Director of the Center of Excellence for Information Systems, and Undergraduate Research Coordinator.
 Pam’s area of research focuses on recruitment and retention of women in cybersecurity.
-Pam is the Co-PI for the GenCyber: Girls in CybHER Security Camp grant sponsored by the NSA and NSF.
+Pam is the PI and the Director for the GenCyber: Girls in CybHER Security Camp grant sponsored by the NSA and NSF.
 The grant allows middle school girls to attend a weeklong residential camp allowing girls to explore an interest in cybersecurity through learning about programming, networking, and security.
 The CybHER program was created by Rowland and Podhradsky because of their passion to encourage girls to explore education and careers in cyber.

 CybHER Girl is dedicated in memory of Aimée Tabor